cassidoo/search-nasa/README.md

 ```

 **Note:** You might run into a CORS issue while running the app.
 For demo purposes, you can use [this Chrome extension](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en).

+**Another note:** `vue-resource` has been deprecated since this demo was live-coded.
+If you'd like to incorporate API calls in your Vue app, use [axios](https://github.com/mzabriskie/axios).